 34. Safety Equipment for Dinghy

-Having safety equipment on your dinghy is important and should be available to everyone easily.
+Having safety gear on your dinghy is important and should be available to everyone easily.
 First aid kit, life jackets, and more can make huge differences when you need them.

 35. Sufficient Fuel